 Through a process referred to as metabolic adaption, your body can compensate for decreased calories by slowing your metabolism down as much as 30% (1,2,3,4,5).
-But the effects of this phenomenon are typically short-lived, is not a drastic decrease for everyone, and it does not indicate a damaged metabolism (6).
+But the effects of this phenomenon are typically short term, are not a drastic decrease for everyone, and does not indicate a damaged metabolism (6).

 Regardless, a slowed metabolism can make it a challenge for some people to adjust to a maintenance diet if they need to increase their calories to feel satisfied and stop the weight loss process.
 And in some cases, adding calories too quickly can cause weight regain.

 The other factor to consider is muscle mass.
 It is possible to lose body fat and weight overall, and still increase your daily energy needs if you build muscle.
 This is because, muscle weight, in particular, has a significant impact on your total daily energy expenditure (TDEE), more so than overall weight.
 Yes, you heard that correctly: having more muscle mass means you have a higher resting metabolic rate and can eat more food without gaining weight.